Visual arts

 New creators and institutions within the Visual Arts domain seem to increasingly face challenges.
 For years, high property prices in urban areas and high inequality within the domain have negatively affected the space available for new voices (Kraaijeveld 2019).
 This threshold is ongoing and does not seem likely to change in the coming years (Schmidt 2023).
 Several institutions observe an ageing population.
 Are there enough facilities for new Dutch artists, galleries and institutions?

-To gain more insight into this development, it is important to take a closer look at the various organisational forms that have emerged in this domain in recent years.
-For instance, creators seem to be increasingly joining forces - think of collaborations around creative incubators, but also artists' collectives (Smallenburg 2021).
-Cultural incubators provide innovation, connection and cross-pollination.
-But they are no miraculous cure for existing obstacles, such as housing shortages and rising prices (Boekmanstichting, 2023).
-What does the rise in collaborations say about the position of the individual creator in the labour market?
-What are the possibilities of mixing funding sources in a collaboration?
-And to what extent is collaboration encouraged by educational institutions?
+To gain more insight into this development, it is important to take a closer look at the various organizational forms that have emerged in the domain in recent years.
+For example, makers increasingly seem to join forces to join forces – think, for example, of collaborations around creative breeding grounds, but also of artist collectives (Smallenburg 2021).
+Cultural breeding grounds ensure innovation, connection and cross-pollination.
+But they are not a panacea for existing obstacles, such as housing shortages and rising prices (Boekmanstichting 2023).
+What does the rise of partnerships say about the position of the individual maker on the labor market?
+What are the possibilities for mixing financing forms in a collaboration?
+And to what extent is collaboration stimulated by the educational institutions?

-Another issue related to the ageing of the visual arts concerns the stability of financial flows.
-Some institutions raise the point that there is little room within the current subsidy system for the sustainable development of young talent.
-An instrument to structurally measure the influence of subsidies and other facilities on talent development in a structural, multi-year manner is still lacking.
-What is happening in the studios of subsidised creators?
-Which young institutions and creators are throwing in the towel - and why?
-And which young institutions and creators do succeed?
+Another issue related to the aging of the visual arts sector concerns the stability of cash flows.
+Several institutions indicate that there is little room for the sustainable development of young talent within the current subsidy system.
+There is still a lack of an instrument to structurally measure the influence of subsidies and other facilities on talent development in a structural, multi-year manner.
+What is happening in the studios of subsidized makers?
+Which young institutions and makers are throwing in the towel – and why?
+And which young institutions and makers are successful?

-Finally, this analysis reveals that the most significant trends within the Visual Arts domain - an unstable and unequal labour market, digitalisation, the question of whether there are sufficient subsidies and facilities to maintain the sector structurally, and an increasing demand for more diversity and inclusion - remain topical.
-What is the impact of further expansion of digital possibilities and the differences that arise in them between larger and smaller museums?
-To what extent do political shifts shape the daily practice of creators?
-In addition, the emerging discussion on artificial intelligence (AI) raises many questions.
+Finally, this analysis shows that the major trends within the field of Visual Arts – an unstable and unequal labour market, digitalisation and an increasing demand for more diversity and inclusion – remain relevant.
+What is the impact of further expansion of digital possibilities and the differences that arise between larger and smaller museums?
+To what extent do political shifts determine the daily practice of makers?
+In addition, the emerging discussion about artificial intelligence (AI) raises many questions.
 Is AI a threat to creativity and copyright or does it offer opportunities to innovate art?

-It therefore remains important to continue to monitor developments in the visual arts, paying attention to the needs from the field.
+It therefore remains important to continue monitoring developments in the visual arts, with attention to the needs from the field.
 Because what do the many new guidelines, measures and reforms mean for practice?
-Especially after the loss of Collective Selfie the need for research is great.
-By forming a more complete picture of the various links within the visual arts, the Culture Monitor helps build a stable, sustainable basis for this domain.

 Would you like to know more about the Visual Arts domain?